NeHeGL/mame-ao/README.md

 ## Reporting issues
 https://github.com/NeHeGL/mame-ao/issues

-For issues with the original MAME-AO (non-enhanced features), please report to the original project: https://github.com/sam-ludlow/mame-ao/issues

 ## HBMAME - HomeBrew MAME
 Enable HBMAME from the about page or use the command `.core hbmame`.
 Only works with BitTorrent, DOME-BT will restart to enable new core.